Nam Nguyen

 Nam Nguyen (born May 20, 1998) is a Canadian retired competitive figure skater.
 He is the 2014 World Junior champion, 2019 Skate Canada silver medallist, and two-time Canadian national champion (2015, 2019).
 He has placed as high as fifth at the World Championships, in 2015.

 Personal life

 Nam Nguyen was born May 20, 1998, in Ottawa.
 Both of his parents are from Vietnam — his father, Sony, moved to Canada in 1988 and sponsored his wife, Thu, in 1994.
 His father is an engineer and his mother works for a medical software company.
 His sister, Kim, is six years younger and is also a figure skater.
 He lived in Richmond, British Columbia, and Burnaby, B.C. from 1999 to 2012, and then moved to Toronto, Ontario, so that he and his sister could train under Brian Orser.

 Nguyen studied health sciences at York University.

-In 2025, he and former American women's singles skater, Gracie Gold, publicly confirmed that they were in a relationship.
+He briefly dated American women's singles skater, Gracie Gold.